 We only clear up rubbish, including hazardous waste, that has been dumped on public or council-owned land.
 If you have evidence that waste has been illegally dumped on public land, and are willing to attend court to help us prosecute the offenders, you can provide this information on the report form.

-If you report fly-tipping using My Account, you'll be able to view the progress of your report.
-My Account allows you to manage your council services at any time.
-If you don’t have one, you can create a My Account.
+If you report fly-tipping using My B&D, you'll be able to view the progress of your report.
+My B&D allows you to manage your council services at any time.
+If you don’t have one, you can create a My B&D account.

 - Our response time